arthurWeyna/pathapouf/README.md

 # Run

-PatHapOuf.R asks for four parameters.
+PatHapOuf.R asks for four parameters (in this order):
 1. the path to the input file
 2. m_{max}
 3. $e$